Gigoteur/UnicornConsole/README.md

 The console is inspired from the awesome [Pico-8](http://www.lexaloffle.com/pico-8.php), so there is a [compatibility](https://github.com/Gigoteur/PX8/wiki/Pico-8-compatibility) mode (not 100%, and it is not the goal of the project) available with Pico-8 console and cartridges (P8/PNG).

-You can follow the development[here](https://hallucino.itch.io/px8/devlog).
+You can follow the development [here](https://hallucino.itch.io/px8/devlog).

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=T9NLJWMVWRMVU&lc=FR&item_name=Gigoteur&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted)